ossf/sbom-everywhere/SBOM-Catalog/contribute.md

-# SBOM Catalog
+# OpenSSF SBOM Catalog Contributing Guide

-This is a project to implement an SBOM Catalog inspired by the [Landscape of the Cloud Native Computing Foundation](https://landscape.cncf.io/).

-The page can be found [here](https://sbom-catalog.openssf.org/)
+If you are interested in adding entries to the catalog, or modifying functionality of the catalog, please review this guide.

 ## How to run the tool locally